Skip to main content

 This mandatory system provides basic retirement benefits funded by national insurance contributions from both employers and employees.

-- Eligibility: All individuals earning above a certain threshold contribute to the state pension.
+• Eligibility: All individuals earning above the applicable threshold contribute to the state pension.

 Private Pension Plans